Nekaze/Python_Flask_RestAPI/README.md

 ## Requirements
 Python3 is required

+This project uses TinyDB, Flask, and Flask_restful.
 It is recommended to use a venv and install there the project dependencies using the following command:

 `pip install -r requirements.txt`